Timendus/chipception/README.md

-for a couple of days, just because I was too annoyed I couldn't get the damn routine to draw a bloody horizontal line 😂 But after taking a few breaths and a couple of days off, I managed to produce some primitive drawing routines and now all of a sudden 8ception could do this:
+for a couple of days, just because I was too annoyed I couldn't get the damn routine to draw a bloody horizontal line 😂 But after taking a few breaths and a couple of days off, I managed to produce some primitive drawing routines and now all of a sudden Chipception could do this:

 ![Running multiple interpreters in windows with borders](./pictures/bordered-windows.gif)